mstksg/hoppy/README.md

 There is a user's guide written using Haddock at `docs/src/Foreign/Hoppy/Documentation/UsersGuide.hs`.
-You can read it as is, or browse the HTML files in `docs/dist/doc` after building.
+You can read it as is, or browse the HTML files in `docs/dist/doc` after building, or read it prerendered on Hackage at the link at the top of this file.

 ## Developing